 I love how BorgBackup handle diffs, compression, pruning old archive, and mounting backup archive when I deleted a certain file by accident.
 I run a daily backup using a script that is executed automatically using anacron.

 Notes: Kjot ⇨ Emacs

 I learn to use it back in 2016.
 It's truly customizable that I have a lot of custom functions for all my daily activities.
-I use it for nearly everything – coding, notes, todo, playing musing, checking Github notifications, Pomodoro, and etc – now.
+I use it for nearly everything -- coding, notes, todo, playing musing, checking Github notifications, Pomodoro, etc -- now.

 Mutt ⇨ Mu4e

-KScrenshot (1 year) ⇨ scrot ⇨ maim and flameshot
+KScrenshot (1 year) ⇨ scrot ⇨ maim ⇨ flameshot

 Silentcast (2 years) ⇨ Peek

-KDEnlive pulls a huge amounts of KDE dependencies which I dislike, because I don't use KDE.
+KDEnlive pulls a huge amount of KDE dependencies which I dislike, because I don't use KDE.
 But this is the only good libre-software video editor that I find in the wild.
-I've tried other but they lack of functionalities and hung for long times on many occasions.
+I've tried others but they lack functionalities and hung for long times on many occasions.

-I've tried using X, the UI is simple, no KDE dependencies.
-But I need 2-3 hours more just to wait it hanging.
+I've tried using X, the UI is simple, with no KDE dependencies.
+But I need 2-3 hours more just to wait for it hanging.